httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

       1. Let octet_hex be the result of consuming two characters from input_string.
 If there are not two characters, fail parsing.
       2. Let octet be the result of hex decoding octet_hex ({{Section 8 of !RFC4648}}), in a case-insensitive fashion.
 If decoding fails, fail parsing.
       3. Append octet to byte_array.
-   2. If char is DQUOTE:
+   4. If char is DQUOTE:
-      1. Let unicode_string be the result of decoding byte_array as a UTF-8 string {{UTF8}}.
+      1. Let unicode_sequence be the result of decoding byte_array as a UTF-8 string {{UTF8}}.
 Fail parsing if decoding fails.
-      2. Return unicode_string.
+      2. Return unicode_sequence.
-   3. Otherwise, if char is not "%" or DQUOTE:
+   5. Otherwise, if char is not "%" or DQUOTE:
       1. Let byte be the result of applying ASCII encoding to char.
       2. Append byte to byte_array.
 4. Reached the end of input_string without finding a closing DQUOTE; fail parsing.